 Whether you purchase a prepackaged first-aid kit or create it yourself from a tool or tackle box, make sure your kit contains all the essential first-aid products and that you know how to use them.
 As a boater, you probably already have a sense of what your specific needs may be.
 It’s our job as your safety advisors to fill in any gaps.

-This article represents the first in a new series in which we describe a member incident and explore the first-aid supplies and response necessary to address the incident.
-Each incident is selected because it represents one of the many common risks associated with boating and extended travel.
-Along the way, you'll also learn more about the benefits of DAN Boater membership.
+In this article we describe a member incident and explore the first-aid supplies and responses needed to address the incident.
+We chose this incident because it represents one of the many common risks associated with boating and extended travel.
+Along the way, you'll also get a glimpse of how DAN Boater members use our Emergency Hotline to get help with first aid questions while traveling.

 To celebrate their early retirement, DAN Boater members Jim and Ellen* embarked on their first extended sailing vacation to the smaller, more remote islands of the Bahamas.
 During an island hike, loose gravel and uneven ground caused an unexpected fall.
 Ellen thrust out both arms before she hit the ground, trying to lessen the impact of the fall.
 She knew immediately from the severe wrist pain and swelling, which were far greater than with a simple sprain, that she had a problem.
 The couple returned to their boat to retrieve their first-aid kit.